Ramakrishna1967/AgentState/TASK.md

-# TASK — AgentStack Project Context for LLMs
+# AgentStack Project Context for LLMs

 > **Purpose:** This document gives an LLM (Opus 4.6 or any future model) a single-file
 > understanding of the entire AgentStack codebase — its goal, architecture, every module,